briansrebrenik/cbir/README.md

 ## How to use the CBIR
-The "orb.py" file contains all of the functions required to read in the images, calculate descriptors, and then run the brute force algorithm to find the closes match.
+The "orb.py" file contains all of the functions required to read in the images, calculate descriptors, and then run the brute force algorithm to find the closest match.
 I ran the algorithm over all the query images, and the results can be found in the image retrieval tests Jupyter Notebook (I have also included a pdf if you have difficulty opening the notebook).